Last Updated on January 15, 2021

 A means to transport the water is best and I think a heavy duty rolling yard cart would be ideal unless you have your own mules.
 You could load 20 gallons of water easily in 5 gallon water containers or buckets in one trip and wheel that back to your home.
 If you had to carry your own water and didn’t have the benefit of a cart, I doubt many people would be carrying more than 5 gallons at a time.
 Additionally, if you are carrying water without a cart, you want something with handles.
 Don’t be that guy schlepping off to the water hole with 2 liter Pepsi bottles tied with your paracord around your neck.
 That would work, but seriously???

-Filtration – This is the part of the water problem that will cause more illnesses to survivors after you and the grid are splits-ville I think and that is drinking contaminated water.
-There are virtually no untainted sources of water unless you tap into a spring right as it is coming out of the ground or a well.
+This is the part of the water problem that will cause more illnesses to survivors after you and the grid are splits-ville I think and that is drinking contaminated water.
+When you go off grid, there are virtually no untainted sources of water unless you tap into a spring right as it is coming out of the ground or a well.
 For anyone collecting water from a pond, river or stream and even those rain barrels, you will need to disinfect your water.
 The absolutely easiest way to make a lot of water safe for drinking in my opinion is a gravity filter like the Big Berkey line of water filters.

 I have the Berkey light and it doesn’t get much simpler than pouring water in the top.
 Gravity feeds the water through the special filter elements and the water collects in the bottom reservoir ready for drinking.
 The only work you have to do in the filtering process is to pour.
 The filters have a life of about 4 years assuming 4 gallons a day and usually only require gentle cleaning if your water is nasty.
 You can purchase replacement berkey filters now, to have on-hand.